dopry/svelte-oidc/README.md

 ### Stores
 * isLoading - if true OIDC Context is still loading.
 * isAuthenticated - true if user is currently authenticated
+* accessToken - access token for connecting to apis.
-* authToken - api token
+* idToken - identity token for getting user info easily.
-* userInfo - the currently logged in user's info from OIDC
+* userInfo - the currently logged in user's info from OIDC userInfo endpoint
 * authError - the last authentication error.

 ### Constants
-* OIDC_CONTEXT_CALLBACK_URL,
+* OIDC_CONTEXT_CALLBACK_URL
 * OIDC_CONTEXT_CLIENT_PROMISE - key for the OIDC client in setContext/getContext.
 * OIDC_CONTEXT_LOGOUT_URL,